Subject Source: Library of Congress Subject Headings

 Dates: 1911 May 2

-Overview Typed letter from Dr. Spivak to F.E.
-Shapiro, informing her the following patients were invited to the sanatorium: Aaron Kupiter, Solomon Wasserman, Jacob Kartin, and Chas.
-Rosenthal.
-Letter is unsigned but "Secretary" is typed at the bottom.
+Overview Letter from Dr. Spivak to Mrs. F.E.
+Shapiro, Sec'y, N.Y.
+Ladies' Auxiliary JCRS, to inform her the following patients were admitted to the sanatorium: Issac Pfeffer, William Pevareff, Morris Cinnamon, and Simon Goldstein.
+Letter is unsigned but "Secretary" is typed at bottom.